Can You Wear One Earbud While Driving?

 Final Advice:

 Driving is a full-attention activity.
-Whether it’s a phone call or your favorite playlist, make sure it never takes your focus away from what truly matters—the road ahead.
+Whether it’s a phone call or your favourite playlist, make sure it never takes your focus away from what truly matters—the road ahead.

 Leave a Comment